n., plural: eukaryotes

 Animals are eukaryotes that distinct from the other groups of eukaryotes by being heterotrophic, motile, and multicellular, a body organized into cells, tissues, organs, and systems, lacking cell walls and chloroplasts, and growing from a blastula during embryonic development.

 Plants are photosynthetic eukaryotes.
-They have chlorophyll and other pigments that help in photosynthesis.
+Plant cells have chlorophyll and other pigments that help in photosynthesis.
 They have a cell wall comprised mainly of cellulose.
 It provides structural support.
 They are not as motile as the animals.
 Movements are limited but their growth is not.
 They are capable of unlimited growth through meristematic tissues.
 They lack the sense organs in animals.
-Nevertheless, they can sense certain stimuli and respond accordingly by tropisms.
+Nevertheless, they can sense certain stimuli and respond by tropisms.

-Protists are unicellular eukaryotes.
+Protists are single-celled eukaryotes.
 However, some species form filaments or colonies of the same species.
 They move around as they have locomotory organs, such as pseudopods, cilia, and flagella.
 Others lack these organs and therefore are non-motile.
 Protists include the following: (1) protozoa, the animal-like protists, (2) algae, the plant-like protists, and (3) slime molds and water molds, the fungus-like protists.

 - Prokaryotes – What set them different from Eukaryotes?